Director/Coscreenwriter: Sergio Leone

-Aside from its length, Leone’s film is challenging and commercially tricky, as Leone created a deeply ambiguous work, an apogee of the director’s individual temperament.
-Contradiction was Leone’s defining quality: A high stylist with a gift for lowdown art.
+Aside from its length, Leone’s film was always bound to be a challenging and commercially tricky proposition, as Leone created a deeply ambiguous work, an apogee of the director’s unique temperament.
+Contradiction was Leone’s defining quality.
+A high stylist with a gift for lowdown art.
 A realist with a love of mythology.
 A romantic with a fetish for brute violence and sexuality.
 An Italian with a predilection for American pop culture and a gift for creating synergy between the spacious, aestheticized approach of European film and the gritty sturdiness of American argot and actors.
 A revisionist and Socialist-tinted historian, picking at the scabs of worldly motives, always looking for the carnal and corruptible underpinnings of human impulses, and yet conjuring dreamlike, mythopoeic visions of that history shot through with quixotic longing and melancholy.
 Once Upon a Time in America is a film where the audience is faced with mirroring ironies that fold time and tale back in on itself.

 …In America has been characterised by some as one long drug dream, taking place in the mind of antihero David “Noodles” Aaronson (Robert De Niro) as he lies in an opium den.
 The movie starts there and finishes there, moving in an Ouroboros sort of pattern.
 Noodles has retreated to the den behind a Chinese shadow-puppet theatre to forget the consequences of the pivotal act of his life, an act that’s communicated in impressionistic fragments of sound and vision.
 The first scene of the film depicts his girlfriend Eve (Darlanne Fluegel) being shot dead in their apartment by gunmen on the hunt for him, with the strains of Kate Smith’s operatic take on “God Bless America” echoing in the background.
 Noodles’ friend, restaurateur and bar owner Fat Moe Gelly (Larry Rapp), is beaten to a bloody pulp by the same mob enforcers until he gives them Noodles’ location.
 A telephone rings like a jackhammer, burrowing into Noodle’s consciousness through the blur of the drug, conflating a call warning Noodles to flee, and, in his dazed reveries, a phone call he seems to have made to a policeman and the ringing bell of a fire truck at the remembered scene of a conflagration where corpses are laid out, variously scorched and bullet-riddled: Noodle’s pals and partners in crime Max Bercovicz (James Woods), Patsy Goldberg (James Hayden), and Cockeye Stein (William Forsythe), killed, it seems, by some connivance of Noodles’.

-This opening manages at once to be allusive and almost psychedelic, but intelligibly puts in play both the taunting mysteries of the oncoming drama and the urgency of the immediate danger to Noodles, who has to flee the den and save Moe.
+This opening manages at once to be allusive and close to psychedelic, whilst intelligibly suggesting both the taunting mysteries of the oncoming drama and the urgency of the immediate danger to Noodles, who has to flee the den and save Moe.
 This he does, in a scene that recalls the opening of Once Upon a Time in the West.
 Where that film had a windmill and a steam train on a flat plain, here there’s an elevator and interior heights, appropriate for the vertiginous moral chasms and landscape of the city.
 The elevator works laboriously, motor grinding and mechanisms shaking, to the floor where Moe is laid out like a carcass and a waiting assassin patiently awaits its passenger to alight.
 Instead, a bullet explodes out his forehead, fired by Noodles, who took the stairs.
-As well as being a quintessential Leone moment of surprise violence, Noodles’ wiliness is revealed here, a gift the film recapitulates many times, but also repeatedly counterpoints with his endless capacity for self-sabotage.
+As well as being a quintessential Leone moment of surprise violence, Noodles’ wiliness is revealed here, a gift the film recapitulates many times, if so often in counterpoint with his endless capacity for self-sabotage.

 A talismanic key is taken from Moe’s grandfather clock, a key that fits a locker in Grand Central Station, but to Noodles’ evident shock and disappointment, the suitcase within only contains a bundle of newspapers instead of the expected fortune.
 Noodles has no choice but to keep running from the vengeance he has set in motion.
 He steps out of the frame, the camera zeroes in on an art deco poster for Coney Island and a wall mirror.
 Noodles re-enters the shot, reflected in the mirror, balding, doleful, and tense.
 The artwork is now a pop art mural, a version of “Yesterday” rises to displace “Night and Day” on sound, and without a line of dialogue, we know Noodles has returned to New York in the late 1960s.